 You can make a complaint to the OLSC about the services, advice, or treatment you receive from solicitors, barristers, or law practices operating in NSW.
 Complaints fall into three categories: consumer matters, disciplinary matters, or a mix of both.

-Service, Advice, and Treatment Issues
+Service, Advice, and Treatment Issues: You can complain about:

 - Poor communication